smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Creating an App Service/index.md

 Apps are able to declare that they provide an app service by publishing an app service manifest.
 Three types of app services are currently available and more will be made available over time.
 The currently available types are: Media, Navigation, and Weather.
 An app may publish multiple services (one for each of the different service types) if desired.

 ## Publishing an App Service
-Publishing a service is a several step process.
+Publishing a service is a multistep process.
 First, create your app service manifest.
 Second, publish your app service using your manifest.
 Third, publish your service data using `OnAppServiceData`.
 Fourth, respond to `GetAppServiceData` requests.
-Fifth, you should support RPCs related to your service.
+Fifth, support RPCs related to your service.
 Last, optionally, you can support URI based app actions.

 ### 1. Creating an App Service Manifest
 The first step to publishing an app service is to create an @![iOS]`SDLAppServiceManifest`!@ @![android,javaSE,javaEE]`AppServiceManifest`!@ object.
 There is a set of generic parameters you will need to fill out as well as service type specific parameters based on the app service type you are creating.